Wordz278/db_migration/README.md

     docker-compose up or for installing docker-compose see https://docs.docker.com/compose/install/
 3. run the setup script to enable project modules importing:
     python setup.py develop
-4. cd into the app directory and create tables of the development database: from app import db
-    db.create_all()
+4. Open the project, read the instructions and hapy coding.